AMWA-TV/info-006/docs/Device implementation How To.md

 **Expected Results**

-NC-01 returns the new value of the `right-gain` parameter for the Stereo Gain Block:
+NC-01 returns the new value of the `right-gain` set point gain value:

 ```
 {